Green Timbers Urban Forest

 You can also explore nature and the heritage of Green Timbers at the Surrey Nature Centre.
 Green Timbers is known as the birthplace of reforestation in BC.
 The province's first major restoration project took place in 1931 when the first square mile of ancient forest by the old Yale Wagon Road (now Fraser Highway) was replanted.

 - The nature trail walk around Green Timbers Urban Forest is around 5 kilometres long.
-Allow around 2 hours for this walk.
+Allow around two hours for this walk.

 Photo Credit: Scarlet Black